mrets/Help/generation_rt_upload.md

   <li> Is this 100% renewable?: Users must declare whether the generation is 100% from renewable sources, or if the Generator used non-renewable sources.</li>
   </ul>

 Users may upload all their generation for the whole month or in partial months as long as a whole month is uploaded.
-During the upload process, users must provide the Generator, vintage, Dth, and a complete allocation of Dth generated.
-During the upload, Users must declare whether the generation is 100% from renewable sources, or if the Generator used non-renewable sources.

 **Generators must report 100% of the gas injected into the system from the Generator at the injection point, even if the gas will not be tracked in M-RETS.
 This ensures that M-RETS can serve as a central repository for programs, including those not affiliated with M-RETS, to ensure against double-counting.**

+<br>

+### Allocation

+![](https://github.com/mrets/photos/blob/master/generation_rt_4.png?raw=true)

 M-RETS will not create certificates for the generation entered and designated as not being tracked on M-RETS.
 Generation that does not qualify for certificate issuance is called Non-Qualified Generation.
 Non-Qualified Generation includes Generation intended for a program that does not recognize M-RETS or is not considered renewable (e.g., non-renewable additives).
 Qualified Generation is any generation that qualifies for certificate issuance.

-<br>

-### Allocation

-![](https://github.com/mrets/photos/blob/master/generation_rt_4.png?raw=true)

 ![](https://github.com/mrets/photos/blob/master/generation_rt_5.png?raw=true)